tomhrr/cosh/doc/all.md

    (either "tcp" or "udp"), the local address and port, the remote address and port (for TCP), inode, UID, username, associated PIDs, and connection state (for TCP).

+ - `ephemeral-ports`: returns the lower and upper port numbers for the ephemeral port range.
+ - `is-ephemeral-port`: returns a boolean indicating whether or not the port is ephemeral.

 #### HTTP